TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 	1 x Special Arrow
 **Effect**
 	(Projectile)
-	You shoot a special arrow, such as an oil flask arrow or a firework arrow.
+	You shoot a [[Special Arrows and Bolts|special arrow]], such as an oil flask arrow or a firework arrow.

 ## Use Special Bolt
 **Category:** Weapon attack